okta/terraform-provider-oktapam/docs/data-sources/gateway_setup_token.md

 - `created_at` (String) The UTC time when the resource was created.
 Format is '2022-01-01 00:00:00 +0000 UTC'.
 - `description` (String) The human-readable description of the resource.
 - `id` (String) The ID of this resource.
-- `labels` (Map of String) A map of key-value pairings that define access to the ASA Gateway.
+- `labels` (Map of String) A map of key-value pairings that define access to a Gateway.
 - `token` (String) The secret used for resource enrollment.